 How often do you catch yourself binging on junk food while working or scrolling through your phone or while watching your favourite web series?
 Mindless eating is a serious case of concern when you’re at home tucked in your comfort zone.
 You start with a few crisps and before you know you overdosed on deep-fried food and excessive sugary items.
 The horror continues as you feel lethargic post this meal, I can say this with personal experience.
 When indulging in processed junk food, it is best done in moderation.
 While working, this is a complete no-no as it drains your energy.
 So that’s when I made the big switch, I tried these simple recipes at home that worked for me very well, I assure you, you will be eating the good stuff that doesn’t compromise on taste at all.
 Below are a few famous snack options to satisfy your taste buds, I promise they’re simple and super quick to make!

 Legends have said it, hummus is the food of God, well I just said that.
 It is rich in dietary fiber and protein.
 Hummus is a savory dip made out of chickpeas, tahini (roasted sesame seed paste), garlic, olive oil, cumin, salt and freshly squeezed lemon juice.
 You can make this fresh and store it for a few days in your refrigerator.
 Ideally, hummus is consumed with pita bread but I use my own fix that is easily available to me.
-Try it with khakra, steamed veggies, or with toasted wheat bread.
+Try it with khakra, steamed veggies, or with toasted wheat bread, which you can get from a bakery that offers fresh bread delivery service.

 You can modify the hummus dip according to your taste buds, add roasted beetroot or carrot, or make it with avocado, if you feel exotic you can add jalapeno if it is available near you.
 You can eat this with roti or use it as a spread in wraps with veggies.